 You must also pay the FOI Application Fee for us to start processing your request (or apply for us to waive the fee, if paying the fee would cause you hardship).
 We accept payment by cheque (made out to the Victorian Building Authority) or by credit card authority (Visa/MasterCard only).

 If you are paying by credit card authority, you should not send any of those details by email.
 The VBA accepts no liability if these details are intercepted and used by a third party without your consent.

 Requests for documents held by the VBA should be sent by email to email@example.com or posted to:

 Docklands Vic 3008.

 What happens to a request?

-Once we receive your FOI request and the FOI Application Fee, we must respond to you in writing as soon as practicable but not later than 30 days with an outline of our decision.
-The 30-day timeframe may be extended in certain circumstances, including where the VBA is required to consult with third parties, or where you agree to an extension of time.
+Once we receive your FOI request and the FOI Application Fee, we will respond to you in writing as soon as practicable, but not later than 30 days, with an outline of our decision.
+The 30-day time frame may be extended in certain circumstances, including where the VBA is required to consult with third parties, or where you agree to an extension of time.

 If we refuse you access to the documents sought, you may apply to the Victorian Information Commissioner for a review of our decision.
 You must do so within 28 days of the date the decision was sent to you by us.
 The Information Commissioner has 30 days to conduct the review, unless you agree to an extension in time.
 For further information visit ovic.vic.gov.au.